Animal Reproductive Strategies

 The information below is adapted from OpenStax Biology 43.2

-Internal fertilization occurs most often in land-based animals, although some aquatic animals also use this method.
+Internal fertilization occurs most often in terrestrial animals, although some aquatic animals like aquatic mammals (whales, dolphins) and some fish (including some cartilaginous fish such as sharks, and some bony fish such as guppies) also reproduce via internal fertilization.
 There are three ways that offspring are produced following internal fertilization:

-• Fertilized eggs are retained inside the female’s body, but the embryo receives nourishment from the egg’s yolk and the young are fully developed when they are hatched.
-This occurs in some bony fish, some sharks, some lizards, some snakes, some vipers, and some invertebrate animals.
+• Fertilized eggs are retained inside the female’s body, and the embryo receives nourishment from the egg’s yolk.
+The young are fully developed when they ‘hatch’ within the female’s body and then exit to the environment.
+This process occurs in some bony fish, some sharks, some lizards, some snakes, some vipers, and some invertebrate animals.

 • Fertilized eggs are retained inside the female, and the embryo receives nourishment from the mother’s blood through a placenta.
-The offspring develops in the female and is born alive.
-This occurs in most mammals, some cartilaginous fish, and a few reptiles.
+The offspring develops within the female’s body and may or may not be fully developed prior to birth, depending on the species.
+This process occurs in most mammals, some cartilaginous fish, and a few reptiles.

 Internal fertilization has the advantage of protecting the fertilized egg from dehydration on land.
-In many instances, the embryo is isolated within the female, which limits predation on the young.
+Depending on the species, the embryo may also remain within the female, which protects the eggs from predation.
 Internal fertilization also increases the likelihood of fertilization by a specific male.
-Fewer offspring are produced through this method, but their survival rate is higher than that for external fertilization.
+Fewer offspring are produced through this method, but their survival rate is likely to be higher than that for external fertilization.

 The statement above is a gross generalization, but biologically it tends to be true across most species that reproduce sexually, whether they reproduce with internal or external fertilization.
 Why is this the case?
-Generally females invest more in the offspring than a male does, and she has a limited number of eggs compared to practically limitless sperm in a male.
-If a female mates with a male of poor genetic quality, and her offspring don’t survive as a result, she has wasted a lot of energy and resources and ended up with nothing.
+Generally, females invest more in the offspring than a male does, and she has a limited number of eggs compared to practically limitless sperm produced by a male.
+If a female mates with a male of poor genetic quality, and if her offspring don’t survive as a result, then she has wasted a lot of energy and resources and ended up with nothing; evolutionarily, females in this situation are unlikely to pass on their traits to many offspring.
 But a male can mate with practically unlimited numbers of females with little loss of energy or resources, regardless of how successful those offspring may be.
 In other words, eggs are “expensive” and sperm are “cheap.”
 Thus, generally a female maximizes her reproductive success by mating with the “best” male she can, while generally a male maximizes his reproductive success by mating with as many females as possible.
+In other words, evolution typically selects for “choosiness” in females but not necessarily in males.

-Any situation where one sex (or both sexes) select specific individuals to mate with will result in a phenomenon called sexual selection.
+Any situation where the individuals of at least one sex select specific individuals to mate with (compared to randomly mating with any individual) will result in a phenomenon called sexual selection.
 Sexual selection is a type of natural selection where one sex has a preference for certain characteristics in individuals of the other sex, thus leading to increased reproductive success of individuals who have that particular characteristic.

 Because females of most sexually reproducing species are “choosy,” females are often the sex that sexually selects traits in males.
 As a result, males compete with each other for access to females and/or induce a specific female to mate with him.
 As a result of this competition, sexual selection often leads to sexual dimorphism, or distinct differences in size or appearance between males and females.
-These differences in size or appearance are called secondary sexual characteristics, exaggerated or showy traits that are associated with mating behaviours and reproductive success.
-Examples include breasts, showy tails and headpieces, and crazier traits like the length of the eye-stalks in stalk-eyed flies.
+These differences in size or appearance are called secondary sexual characteristics, exaggerated or showy, physical traits that are associated with mating behaviors and reproductive success.
+Examples include breasts, showy tails and headpieces, and crazier (to us) traits like the length of the eye-stalks in stalk-eyed flies.

 A stalk-eyed fly on a leaf